About the NSW Education Program on FGM/C

 Professional Education Program

-The NSW Education Program on FGM/C offers a comprehensive professional education program for health care professionals, counsellors, educators, and community and family support services.
+The NSW Education Program on FGM/C offers a comprehensive professional education program for health care professionals, counsellors, educators, community and family support services.

-The training equips health practitioners and service providers with the knowledge and skills to provide high quality clinical care that is sensitive, culturally safe and non-judgemental care to women and girls affected by FGM/C.
+The training equips health practitioners and service providers with the knowledge and skills to provide high quality clinical care that is sensitive, culturally safe and non-judgemental to women and girls affected by FGM/C.

 Clinical training